Are screens a hot spot in your family?

 • Gaming only in the kitchen.

-• Phones and ipads in another room during homework (differentiate between different types of screen time e.g. are they doing homework or something creative vs. scrolling through TikTok (which is a downtime activity)).
+• Phones and iPads in another room during homework (differentiate between different types of screen time e.g. are they doing homework or something creative vs. scrolling through TikTok (which is a downtime activity)).

 • Screens off 1 hour before bedtime as the research is clear that they interfere with a good night's sleep.
-(The blue light interrupts our sleep rhythmes AND the activity stimulates the brain - for all of us!)
+(The blue light interrupts our sleep rhythms AND the activity stimulates the brain - for all of us!)

 • Headphones off in the car for short journeys.